Matt Miazga: FC Nantes (loan)

 On August 6, 2018, Miazga joined Ligue 1 club Nantes on a season-long loan deal.
 Miazga made his Ligue 1 debut on August 18, 2018, starting and playing 90 minutes in a 2–0 loss to Dijon FCO.

 Reading (loan)

 On January 25, 2019, Miazga joined Championship club Reading until the end of the season after returning from Nantes.
 After a successful loan spell, Reading decided to loan him again for the 2019–20 season.
 On October 19, Miazga scored his first goal for Reading in a 1–0 win over Preston North End.

 Anderlecht (loan)

 On October 3, 2020, Miazga joined Belgian side Anderlecht on loan until the end of 2020–21 season.

 Alavés (loan)

 On August 20, 2021, Miazga joined Spanish side Alavés on loan until the end of 2021–22 season.

 FC Cincinnati

-On August 5, 2022, it was announced that Miazga had returned to the United States, signing with MLS side FC Cincinnati on a three-and-a-half year deal.
+On August 5, 2022, it was announced that Miazga had returned to the United States, signing with MLS side FC Cincinnati on a three-and-a-half-year deal.
+In 2023, he was announced as an MLS All Star and named the 2023 MLS Defender of the Year, following an event where he entered the officials' locker room to contest yellow cards received at the end of a game, resulting in a 1-game suspension and an investigation by the MLS into the incident.